 Digital Assets

-Digital assets form an integral part of the web3 stack and primarily encompass cryptocurrencies used within the ecosystem.
+Digital assets form an integral part of the web3 stack and primarily contain cryptocurrencies used within the ecosystem.
 However, they can also extend to include images, multimedia, and textual contracts that are stored and exchanged digitally.

 Smart Contracts